BoyC/CopyHighlight/README.md

    - select text
    - press `Ctrl+C`
 6. Optional: open `Tools > Options > Selection Copy Flash > General` and tune the animation.

-## Notes

-- The project builds against .NET Framework 4.8.1 reference assemblies but the VSIX does not declare a separate .NET Framework installer dependency.
-- If you want to support additional specialized panes, add more `[ContentType(...)]` attributes to `CopySelectionFlashCommandHandler`.